The Rex Morpeth Recreation Hub is a 17-hectare recreation precinct in central Whakatāne – one of our district's most loved community assets.

 There are also opportunities to improve:

-- Access and connectivity (walking, cycling, driving)
+- Access and connectivity (walking, cycling, driving and parking)

 - The layout and flow of the precinct